Paulanerus/TextVariantExplorer/README.md

 To create plugins for TextExplorer, see the [API ReadMe](api/README.md) for details.

+## Citation

+If you use TextExplorer in your research, please cite it using the information provided in the [CITATION.cff](CITATION.cff) file.

 ## Support

 If you have any problems or questions about this project, please get in touch.
 You can